StephenDRoberts/AWS_SolutionsArchitect_StudyNotes/EC2.md

 Combined with the monitoring features of Amazon CloudWatch Events and AWS CloudTrail, Amazon DLM provides a complete backup solution for EBS volumes at no additional cost.

 Amazon DLM is the fastest and most cost-effective solution that provides an automated way of backing up your EBS volumes.

+#### Auto Scaling

+**Cooldown** ensures that the Auto Scaling group does not launch or terminate additional EC2 instances before the previous scaling activity takes effect.

+Its default value is 300 seconds.

+It is a configurable setting for your Auto Scaling group.